FAVOURITE DAY TOURS IN ICELAND

 EXCURSIONS WITH TREKKING, SUPER JEEP or CLASSICAL TOURS

 In Iceland you can choose from different types of guided tours.
 There are classical tours offered by tour companies via bus, but there are also tours available in super-jeeps or trekking tours.
 You can also choose from excursions packed full of adrenaline like rafting, kayaking, snowmobiling, cave tours, horseback riding, dog sledding or even snorkeling or diving.
 You can also find tours focused on Icelandic nature or ecotourism.
 No matter which tour(s) you chose we strongly recommend booking the tour ahead of time, as many of these tours in Iceland are likely to sell out.

-As of June 2017, the city council in the capital Reykjavik requires that all visitors staying within the 'restricted zone' must meet their tours or guides in one of the 12 designated tourist bus stops.
+The city council in the capital Reykjavik requires that all visitors staying within the 'restricted zone' must meet their tours or guides in one of the 12 designated tourist bus stops.
 (The restricted zone is indicated below in the map in yellow.)
 All those with accommodation within this area must arrive to one of the bus stops at least 30 minutes before the departure time indicated on their tour voucher.
-All buses and minibuses are prohibited from waiting for passengers, so it is strongly recommended that one arrives to the designated bus stop on time and finds the corresponding bus.
+All buses and minibuses are prohibited from waiting for passengers, so it is strongly recommended that one arrives at the designated bus stop on time and finds the corresponding bus.
 It is the responsibility of each visitor to ensure that they are present when their transport arrives.
 ID697.